lpata1/Final-Project/Project_Proposal.md

 ________________________________________________________________________________________________________________
 I think the biggest threat to this problem is that not all data will be available for free.
 My back up plan if this is the case, is to do less but to go more indepth on the modules and functions that I have started to create.
 ________________________________________________________________________________________________________________

+Main Project Goals:
+***Overall Goal is to make financial data availble to those without Finance Backgrounds -Web page to solve all finance equations you need PV, FV, PMT, NPER, RATE.
+-Web Page using API’s to find the best performing stocks of a day (and the worst).
+-Stock Ticker of S&P 500 stocks (Or Dow Jones Depending) -Simplified Mortgage Calculator for people that are buying houses without a financial background.
+-Putting in some stock tickers and it runs a comparative analysis of the companies ratios that are inputted.
+(Comps Analysis) -Put in a stock ticker and it gives back a formatted structure about its ratios, business details, and more in a formatted manner.
+Similar to how a Bloomberg description screen does it.
+(Basically A Free Bloomberg)